develax/RazorExpress/docs/overview.md

 Each layout is supposed to call `@Html.body()` within itself where the contents of the current view have to be rendered.
 (As you remember, the page template is processed before the layout template, so this call renderers an already compiled page template.)

+A layout has access to the current view `Model` object.
+It is passed implicitly and there is no way to pass any other object.
+One possible way to transfer some data to the layout other than the view `Model` is to use the `ViewData` object.

 ### Partial views
 The term *"partial view"* clearly implies that HTML received as a result of processing a partial view template will become a part of another view which references it.
 Partial view can reference other partial views, but it _can't reference a layout_.